-This information has been reviewed and adapted for use in South Carolina by P.H.
+Reviewed and updated by Adair Hoover, Food Safety & Preservation Program Assistant, Clemson University and Rhonda Matthews, Senior Extension Agent, Food Safety and Nutrition, Clemson University Cooperative Extension Service.
+02/14.
+Originally reviewed and adapted for use in South Carolina by P.H.
 Schmutz, HGIC Information Specialist, and E.H.
-Hoyle, Extension Food Safety Specialist, Clemson University.
-(New 05/99.
-Revised 05/06.)
+Hoyle, Retired Extension Food Safety Specialist, Clemson University, New 05/99.
+Revised 5/06.

-Food can be infected by coughs, sneezes, handling, dirty equipment, vermin, animals and wastes.
+Food can be contaminated by coughs, sneezes, handling, dirty equipment, vermin, animals and wastes.
 It should be protected during storage, preparation, display and service.

-Workers Must Be Healthy: Diseases may be passed to other people in food.
-Germs from infected wounds may cause food poisoning.
-Persons with open wounds, sore throats, diarrhea, and eye or ear infections should not handle foods.
-All workers should wear clean clothing, including aprons or smocks, closed leather shoes (no sandals or canvas tennis shoes), and a hairnet or a bandana to restrain hair.
-If workers are actually going to touch the food, they should wear clean plastic gloves or bags over their hands.
+Healthy Workers: Diseases can be passed from person to person by food.
+People with open wounds, a sore throat with fever, diarrhea, and eye or ear infections should not handle foods.
+Everyone involved in food service should wear clean clothing (including aprons or smocks), closed toe leather shoes (no sandals or canvas tennis shoes), and a hair covering to restrain hair.
+Workers who touch food as part of the preparation process should wear clean, single-use, plastic gloves (or food grade plastic bags) over their hands.

-Foods that are Stable at Room Temperature: Dry foods (breads, granola and crackers) are stable at room temperature, as are foods like jams, jellies or pickles that are "preserved" with sugar, salt or vinegar.
+Room Temperature Foods: Dry foods (breads, granola and crackers) are stable at room temperature, as are foods like jams, jellies or pickles that are "preserved" with sugar, salt or vinegar.
 If hot and cold storage facilities are unavailable or inadequate, the safest choices are foods that are stable at room temperature.

 Foods that are Sometimes Problematic: Cooked or cut-up raw fruits and vegetables and processed meats belong in this category.
 Be cautious with cooked vegetables, fruit salads, green salads, luncheon meats, hot dogs and cheeses.

-Foods that are Potentially Hazardous: All foods of animal origin and cooked starch foods are potentially hazardous.
-Exercise extreme caution with meats, potatoes and potato-containing foods, cooked rice, custards, puddings and these types of pies, gravies, bread stuffing, beans, mixed salads containing meat, starchy foods and/or whipped cream, and milk- and egg-containing desserts.
+Potentially Hazardous Foods: Foods of animal origin and cooked starch foods are potentially hazardous.
+Exercise extreme caution with meats, potatoes, potato-containing foods, cooked rice, custards, puddings, pies, gravies, bread stuffing, beans, salads containing meat, starchy foods, whipped cream and desserts that contain milk or egg.

 Sometimes people will bring take-out foods to a community supper.
-The same basic food safety rules apply to prepared foods bought from a deli or restaurant.
+The same basic food safety rules apply to prepared foods purchased from a deli or restaurant.